snowplow/documentation/docs/data-apps/index.md

 ## Installing applications

-Once you have purchased an application you are able to install it.
+Once you have purchased an application, you are able to install it.
 Click the tile to begin installing the application and follow the steps.

 ![Image of application tile showing start install process](images/install-app-tile.png)